Dynamic Attributes Connector

 Create a Zoom Connector

-This section discusses how to create a Zoom connector that sends data to the Security Cloud Control for use in access control policies.
+This section discusses how to create a Zoom connector that sends data to the Security Cloud Control for use in policies.
 The IP addresses associated with these tags are maintained by Zoom.
 You do not have to create a dynamic attributes filters.

 For more information, see Zoom network firewall or proxy server settings.